Constructive dismissal - IPG-033

 The following examples are of cases in which the courts have found that an employee has been constructively dismissed.
 The examples are not exhaustive and the results will vary with the facts of each case and with the terms of each employment contract.

 The most common cases of constructive dismissal are where the employee leaves as a result of material changes in powers or duties.
 Usually, the employer removes a main area of responsibility or decreases the employee’s duties.
 For example, an employer confines a plant superintendent’s duties to those of yard foreman.
-Such actions are in fact a dismissal in disguise, whether or not they are accompanied by changes in salary or job title.
+Such actions may constitute a constructive dismissal, whether or not they are accompanied by changes in salary or job title.

 Commonly, this form of constructive dismissal involves a significant loss of prestige and status as a result of a corporate reorganization or change in reporting arrangements.